 - Operating a transit vehicle in heavy traffic and (rarely) in emergency or hazardous situations or conditions

 Hours of Work:+

-- If selected from this recruitment, you must be available to attend full-time training for a period of six (6) weeks, beginning Tuesday, March 12, 2019.
+- If selected from this recruitment, you must be available to attend full-time training for a period of six (6) weeks to become a Relief Transit Operator.